Sleep disorders: how to get quality rest?

 1. Stress and anxiety

 Stress is one of the leading causes of insomnia.
-A stressful day or a series of thoughts that race can increase cortisol secretion, disrupting the body's natural sleep-onset mechanisms.
+A stressful day or racing thoughts increase cortisol secretion, disrupting the natural sleep-onset mechanisms.
 During the so-called "REM" phase of sleep, the brain remains active, making it even more difficult to rest.

 Significant events (separation, professional worries, etc.) can also prolong these episodes of insomnia.
-The result: shortened nights and difficulty waking up, with a feeling of fatigue in the morning.
+The result: shortened nights and difficulty waking up, with a feeling of fatigue from the morning.

 -

-Diet : Drinking too much coffee or tea, especially late in the day, stimulates the body when it should be preparing for rest.
-Eating meals that are too rich or too sugary in the evening can also cause digestive discomfort (bloating, reflux) that can disrupt sleep.
+Food : Drinking too much coffee or tea, especially at the end of the day, stimulates the body when it should be preparing for rest.
+Eating meals that are too rich or too sweet in the evening can also cause digestive discomfort (bloating, reflux) that can disrupt sleep.

 -